galaxyproject/training-material/topics/metagenomics/tutorials/beer-data-analysis/tutorial.md

 >
 >    Your uploaded file is now in your current history.
 When the file has uploaded to Galaxy, it will turn green.
 But, what is this file?
 >
-> 2. Click on the {% icon galaxy-eye %} (eye) icon next to the dataset name, to look at the file content
+> 2. Click on the {% icon galaxy-eye %} (eye) icon next to the dataset name to look at the file content
 >
 {: .hands_on}